doctore/Spring6Microservices/README.md

 * **[Hazelcast](https://hazelcast.com)** as cache to reduce the invocations to the database.
 * **[NimbusJoseJwt](https://connect2id.com/products/nimbus-jose-jwt)** to work with JWS/JWE tokens.
 * **[SpringDoc-OpenApi](https://springdoc.org/)** to document the endpoints provided by the microservice using [Swagger](https://swagger.io/).
-* **[Webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html)** creating a reactive REST Api to manage the authentication/authorization requests.
+* **[Webflux](https://docs.spring.io/spring-framework/reference/web/webflux.html)** creating a reactive REST Api to manage the authentication/authorization requests.

 In this microservice, the layer's division is:

-* **application** parent folder of the microservice group whose authentication/authorization is managed by this one.
+* **application** parent folder of the microservice groups whose authentication/authorization is managed by this one.
 * **repository** layer used to access to the database.
 * **service** containing the business logic.
 * **controller** REST Api using Webflux.